Saving for later life

 What are the issues?

 There is growing concern about the lack of saving for later life among the self-employed.
-It’s a serious worry not just for the self-employed themselves, but also Government and providers across the UK.
+It is serious worry not just for the self-employed themselves, but the Government and pension providers too.

-At present, just 16% of self-employed people are paying into a pension, and many are not saving for later life at all.
+At present, just 31 per cent of self-employed people are paying into a pension while 67 per cent are concerned about their savings for later life.

-We are working hard with the Government and stakeholders across the country to address the issue and secure better pension support for the self-employed.
+We are working with the Government and pension providers across the country to address this issue and secure better pension support for the self-employed.

 What we are doing:

-Click the link below for the original report:
+Click the link below for the full report.

 - IPSE manifesto